Random Surfaces and Higher Algebra: Matrix Surface Development

 \textbf{Surface Development.} Now, we will consider the surface development equation in~\Cref{eq:general_sh} for matrix 2-connections.
-In order to make this equation explicit, we note that the differential of the left multiplication map $L_H : \cmGL_1^{n,m,p} \to \cmGL_1^{n,m,p}$ is
+We make this equation explicit by noting that left multiplication is given by $dL_H (X) = (I + H \phi)X$, and using the action $\gt$ of $\cmGL_0^{n,m,p}$ on $\cmgl_1^{n,m,p}$ from~\Cref{eq:lg_la_action}.
+The \emph{matrix surface development equation} with respect to the matrix 2-connection $\con = (\cona, \conb, \conc) \in \cM^{n,m,p}$ is